 But the big question about this was not if EPOC really existed, only how much it really burns.

-Now, as said in the video, most research that saw huge effects of EPOC was done in the fifty or so years after Harris and Benedict published their formula in 1919.
-Often these studies confused how many calories were burned and by what, as at that time laboratories didn’t have the necessary equipment – much of it simply didn’t exist yet.
+As said in the video, most research that saw huge effects of EPOC was done in the fifty or so years after Harris and Benedict published their formula in 1919.
+Often these studies confused how many calories were burned and by what, as at that time laboratories didn’t have the necessary equipment – much of it didn’t exist yet.

-But once the methods of measuring energy expenditure became much better, the real magnitude of the afterburn effect became more clear.
+But once the methods of measuring energy expenditure became better, the real magnitude of the afterburn effect was more clear.
 Consider this more recent research:

 - Japanese researchers put a 11 men in a metabolic chamber (a room where their burned calories can be completely controlled and measured) for 72 hours and had them do moderate or vigorous exercise.
 They found that the afterburn effect was so small that it didn’t need to be added when calculating the TDEE.

 - A German study found that the afterburn effect “after usual fitness training does not contribute significantly to weight loss” (PDF).

 - To make it big enough, the intensity would have to be so high that untrained, overweight individuals wouldn’t be able to sustain it, another paper found.

 - The same paper also concluded that even at high intensities, the percentage of calories burned from the afterburn effect does not go further than 15%.
 Which means that if you managed to run at a very high intensity and burned 300 kcal, a mere 45 kcal would come from the afterburn effect.